VanHulleOne/Calendar/Diary.md

 1-15-1948
 It was warmer but snowing all day.
 I peddled the fish all day until 6: I went to Spence and Kelly Lakes and sold the last box at Jensa(sp) on the way home.
 I sold out completely and made ($20) profit.
 I got home at 7: I ate and dressed and took Janette, Doria Janseen, Kenny Eparvier, and the girls roller skating at Kelly Lake.
 The CYO didn't come.

+1-16-1948
+I did chores all day.
+It was colder again and 10&deg; below tonight.
+Dad had the car fixed this morn and ground feed this aft.
+Dunke fixed our tractor and brought it back on the trailer.
+The drive gear ($46).
+We got the milk check ($276).
+Our taxes are about ($365).

+1-17-1948
+It wa 22&deg; below last night and 54&deg; below in the coldest spot in Wis.
+Wis was the coldest state.
+I did chores.
+Dad paid the taxes at Gordon Youngs.
+I flooded a part of the yard to skate on but it's too small.
+Janette came out and stayed over night.

+1-18-1948
+Dad and boys went to 8:30 and I and Mom and girls went to 10:30 mass.
+It was 24&deg; below about last night.
+About 4&deg; below the thermometer.
+Janette was over all day.
+Joe VH came at noon and stayed all day and over night.
+Fran and Dalores stopped in for a while tonight.

+1-19-1948
+I did chores and Dad started wallpapering.
+We had the young stock's horns cut.
+It took most of the aft. but we had good luck.
+He cut 8 for $3.20.
+He didn't make them bleed a bit.
+I took Joe to Uncle Frank's after dinner.

+1-20-1948
+I helped paper the kitchen ceiling this morn.
+Effre(sp) Eparvier came over and helped this aft.
+I got my fish ($36.
+For smoked herring $2.10 for boxes; $6.20 for fresh herring; and $4.50 for a scale).
+I did chore like sixty this aft. after 3: Phyllis stayed in town.
+It's blowing and cold.

+1-21-1948
+I peddled fish all day.
+I sold about $24 worth of fish and got $39 for it so I made about $15.
+I didn't get home until 7:15.
+I was way up to Suring.
+Janette came out to supper.
+We all went to the square dance at CC and didn't get home until 2: